piamt/tvmaze/README.md

 # tvmaze
 Develop a small iOS application composed of two screens: list and detail.

+To Run the project, first run ´pod instal´ in terminal.

 UI for iPhone for simplification
 VIPER architecture
 Simple NSURLSession + Decodable